dome9/cloud-bots/README.md

 ![](docs/pictures/send_all_events_button.png)
 1. Select the *SNS* Notification Type option, and the Notification Policy (the one created above), then click **SEND**.
 Dome9 will send event messages to the SNS for findings.

-# Use the cloudbots without Dome9
+# Use the CloudBots without Dome9

-You can use the cloudbots without a Dome9 account.
+You can use the CloudBots without a Dome9 account.
 In this case you must send messages to the SNS for each event that requires remediation.
 The message should have the following format:

 ```
 {